 Timothy E. Bixby, our President and Chief Financial Officer, is employed pursuant to an employment agreement entered into as of June 23, 1999, which shall continue until it is terminated by either party.
 Pursuant to the agreement, Mr. Bixby is entitled to receive an annual base salary of not less than \$140,000 and an annual discretionary bonus.
-The Compensation Committee of our Board set Mr. Bixby's annual salary at \$275,000, effective January 2006.
+The Compensation Committee of our Board set Mr. Bixby's annual salary at \$325,000, effective April 2008 and target incentive compensation for 2008 was set at \$200,000.
 Mr. Bixby is also eligible to receive long-term incentive awards determined by our Board consisting of options to purchase Common Stock.
-If Mr. Bixby is terminated following a change in control of the Company that results in a reduction in his salary or a material change or diminution in his duties, all of his options then outstanding will vest immediately, and we must pay him a lump-sum amount equal to his annual salary, and the pro rata portion of the bonus he would have been entitled to receive for the year in which the termination occurred.
-If there is such a reduction in salary or diminution of duties unrelated to a change in control, Mr. Bixby will be paid his base salary for the 12 months following such a termination, and his outstanding options will continue to vest under the original vesting schedule for such 12-month period.
-Pursuant to the agreement, for a period of one year from the date of termination of Mr. Bixby's employment, he may not directly or indirectly compete with us, including, but not limited to, being employed by any business which competes with us, or otherwise acting in a manner intended to advance an interest of a competitor of ours in a way that will or may injure an interest of ours.
+If, following a change of control of the Company, Mr. Bixby's employment is terminated without cause or due to a "constructive discharge," all of his options then outstanding will vest immediately, we must pay him a lump-sum amount equal to his annual salary plus the pro rata portion of the bonus he would have been entitled to receive for the year in which the termination occurred and he will be entitled to continue to receive healthcare benefits for one year following such a termination.
+If Mr. Bixby's employment is terminated without cause or due to a "constructive discharge" not in connection with a change of control of the Company, we must pay Mr. Bixby his base salary for the 12 months following such a termination, his outstanding options will continue to vest under the original vesting schedule for such 12 month period and he will be entitled to continue to receive healthcare benefits for one year following such a termination.
+Constructive discharge for Mr. Bixby includes a reduction of his salary, material change in his functions and duties or responsibilities.
+Pursuant to the agreement, for a period of one year from the date of termination of Mr. Bixby's employment, he may not directly or indirectly compete with us, including, but not limited to, being employed by any business which competes with us, or otherwise acting in a manner intended to advance an interest